technicalagilecoach/SudokuSolver/Notes.md

 - verify implementation of all implemented strategies
   - investigate HiddenQuadruplets strategy with Grid 7 puzzle
   - identify relevant puzzles for each strategy and improve tests
+- clean up use of SortedSet vs List
 - improve pdf output
   - include name of puzzle, name of puzzle set, index in the set, ...
   - e.g. output puzzle in dot format to open in solver from https://www.sudokuwiki.org - provide hyperlink